-The period of continuous provider-based employment services can include participation in TtW, Workforce Australia Services, and/or ParentsNext.
-For job seekers transitioning from pre-1 July 2022 employment services, the period of continuous provider-based employment services can also include participation in jobactive, Workforce Australia Services, Disability Employment Services, Community Development Program, or New Employment Services Trial.
+The period of continuous provider-based employment services can include participation in TtW, Workforce Australia Services, ParentsNext, Disability Employment Services and/or the Community Development Program.
 A job seeker's eligibility will not be affected if they Exit and return to the service within an allowable break of 13 weeks.